JamisonHunter/ISS-Tracker-Site/README.md

 # issdash.net
 Welcome!
 This dynamic website displays the current location of the International Space Station!
 # Motivation
 While NASA's own view of the current location of the ISS has more sophisticated graphics, I always found it difficult to zoom in.
 Overall, I believed that the view was not as clear as it could be.
-This view allows the user to zoom in quite a lot, showing a great deal of context as to concerning the location of the ISS.
+This view allows the user to zoom in quite a lot, showing a great deal of context around the location of the ISS.
 Maybe on a clear night one could see it far overhead using this application!
 # Getting Started
 This website is currently being hosted on the cloud with a unique URL so getting started is as easy as following the link below!